MagicShoebox/vt-cs4664-tiny-towns-scorer/README.md

 # Data
 ## Collection
 Our dataset of images consists of Tiny Towns game boards, tokens, and game states taken by smartphones periodically during a game of Tiny Towns we played (Figure 2).
+The data can be downloaded [here](https://zenodo.org/record/7429657#.Y5d_np7MKUk).

 ![A table covered in cards, tokens, and game boards.
 A game of Tiny Towns is in progress.](figures/data_collection.jpg)\
 **Figure 2.** Experimental setup.